Sethioss/Python-projects/numeral_base_calculator/Readme.md

 ## Errors

-ERR::102: The input number isn't compatible (Has punctuation marks like ',', ';', '?')
+ERR::102: The input number is not an acceptable value (Has punctuation marks like ',', ';', '?')
 ![ERR102](https://user-images.githubusercontent.com/55959375/120174428-60d30800-c205-11eb-9917-34d911bd714d.PNG)

 -------